Do Math Video Games Really Improve Math Skills?

 A Case Study: Timez Attack

 After a long period of research and development, Ben started his own company, Big Brainz, which created several math-fact activities, all with game-based graphics and engaging visuals.
-Recently, Big Brainz became a part of the Imagine Learning family and was renamed Imagine Math Facts.
+In 2016, Big Brainz became a part of the Imagine Learning family and was renamed Imagine Math Facts.

-Let's consider the Big Brainz multiplication-based activity, Timez Attack.
+Let's consider the Imagine Math Facts multiplication-based activity, Timez Attack.

 Timez Attack is an adventure game that takes kids through multiple worlds as they solve multiplication problems.
 Not only do kids learn multiplication facts; they also become fluent in math fundamentals.